Herdsman Lake: Preservation

+The plan also allowed for the development of residential areas on the north-west and south-west fringes of the lake, and expanded the industrial area to the north-east.

+The Herdsman Lake Wildlife Centre was opened in 1984, following a fundraising effort by the Gould League of Western Australia, the Royal Australasian Ornithologists Union, and the World Wildlife Fund.
+Herdsman Lake was made a regional park in 1997, to be co-managed by the Department of Conservation and Land Management and the City of Stirling.

 Attractions

 Attractions within the park include the Olive Seymour Boardwalk, Herdsman Lake Discovery Centre and Settler's Cottage.
-It also contains a statue created by Pietro Porcelli, which formerly sat atop the now demolished AMP Chambers building, which was rescued and placed on one of the islands.
+It also contains a statue created by Pietro Porcelli, which formerly sat atop the AMP Chambers building until it was demolished, which was rescued and placed on one of the islands.
 Walking, cycling, picnicking, birdwatching and wildflower spotting are popular activities in the park.
 Disabled access is provided.

+Wildlife

+Mammals

+Herdsman Lake supported a population of kangaroos until the early 1950s.
+Quendas, brushtail possums and western brush wallabies were present until the 1960s.

+Reptiles

+Herdsman Lake is known for inhabiting a plenitude of tiger snakes.